daattali/beautiful-jekyll/_drafts/nakivo-v10.5-brings-vmware-monitoring-and-anti-ransomware-resilience.md

 ### VMware infrastructure monitoring

 This new VMware monitoring feature lets you track and monitor VMware vSphere hosts and VMs metrics such as CPU, memory, and disk load/usage as well as datastore disk usage.
+VMware Monitoring is available as part of the NAKIVO Backup & Replication [Free Trial](https://www.nakivo.com/resources/download/trial-download/) and the [Free Edition](https://www.nakivo.com/resources/download/free-edition/).

 _Do note that this is the first installment of this feature.
 A lot more metrics and capabilities will be added in the next release to make it a production tool that you can leverage to monitor your environment._